-As for the treacheries in this quest, there are some that deal with the active location, some that do fun stuff with allies and a few others.
+As for the treacheries in this quest, there are some that deal with the active location, some that do fun stuff with allies and a few others without an obvious connection.

 This nasty and incredibly thematic card makes every player discard all ally cards from their hand!
 This might hit extremely hard in a deck that depends on its allies a lot or less in others.
 If it fails to discard any cards, it just gains doomed 2.